myraileen/Frontend/README.md

 The application's backend was deployed with Heroku using MLab MongoDB and the frontend was deployed with Heroku using mars buildpack.

 ### Issue and Resolutions
 Passing props to state was more than once a hurdle on this project.
-Unresolved in the app is passing the sold (boolean) across the App, EventDetail and Item components.
-Similarly, it is an unresolved issue to pass the item values from the EventDetails to the UpdateItem component.
+Unresolved in the app is passing the item values from the EventDetails to the UpdateItem component.
+On the backend, the promise concept and managing synchronicity is challenging: for example, the seedfile routine does a basic loading, but to build it out further would require more sophistication.